franxX123/Forkify/README.md

 # Forkify
 Forkify is a website to quickly look up delicious recipes made by many people around the world.
 Forkify provides users the ability to create their own recipes and also share them with everyone.
-It also allows the user to bookmark to track of recipes that they enjoy.
+It also allows the user to bookmark to track recipes they find interesting or recipes that they enjoy.

 # Get Started
 1.)
 Download the Forkify zip file and extract the folders